 9. Madrid, Spain

 Since the fall of the Franco regime, in the 1970s, Spain and especially, it’s capital Madrid, have become very accepting of gay relationships and rights.
 You’ll see plenty of same-sex couples displaying lots of PDA, and freely walking hand-in-hand on the streets of Madrid, without fear or judgement.
-Additionally, if you’re single, you’ll find no shortage of hot and queer Spanish people looking for the one.
+Additionally, if you’re single, you’ll find no shortage of hot Spanish people looking for the one.
 With various unique and diverse neighbourhoods, we recommend visiting Chueca which has an epic gay scene, and arguably hosts some of the best gay parties in Europe.
-Barcelona has a similar attitude, so you’ll want to pop these gay-friendly Spanish cities on your travel bucket list.
+Barcelona has a similar attitude, so you’ll want to pop these gay-friendly places on your travel bucket list.

 10. New York, USA